schism-dev/schism/docs/input-output/param.md

 Main switch to turn on/off netcdf outputs, useful for other programs to control outputs.

 ### nhot=0, nhot_write=8640 (int)
 Hot start output control parameters.
 If `nhot=0`, no hot start output is generated.
 If `nhot=1`, hotstart output is named `outputs/hotstart_[process_id]_[time_step].nc` every `nhot_write` steps, where `it` is the corresponding time iteration number. `nhot_write` must be a multiple of `ihfskip`.
 If you want to hotstart a run from step `it`, you need to combine all process-specific hotstart outputs into a `hotstart.nc` using `combine_hotstart7.f90` (`./combine_hotstart7 –h` for help).

 ### iof_* (int)
-Global output (in netcdf4 format) options, where `*` stands for module name (e.g. hydro, wwm etc).
-The frequency of global outputs is controlled by 2 parameters in [CORE](#core): [`nspool`](#nspool-ihfskip-int) and [`ihfskip`](#nspool-ihfskip-int).
+Global output (in netcdf4 format) options, where `*` stands for module name (e.g. "hydro", "wwm" etc).
+The frequency of global outputs is controlled by 2 parameters in [CORE](#core):
+[`nspool`](#nspool-ihfskip-int) and [`ihfskip`](#nspool-ihfskip-int).
 Output is done every `nspool` steps, and a new output stack is opened every `ihfskip` steps.
-Therefore the outputs are named as `outputs/schout_[MPI process id]_[1,2,3,...].nc` etc. The combine scripts are then used to gather each output variable across all MPI processes into a single output, e.g., `schout_[1,2,3…].nc`.
+Under OLDIO, the outputs are named as `outputs/schout_[MPI process id]_[1,2,3,...].nc` etc. The combine scripts are then used to gather each output variable across all MPI processes into a single output, e.g., `schout_[1,2,3…].nc`.
+With new scribed I/O, outputs look like `out2d_1,2,3…].nc` etc (and no combining is necessary).

 Each output variable is controlled by `1` flag in `param.nml`.
 We only show a few examples below; the rest are similar.
 Note that variables may be centered at nodes/sides/elements horizontally and whole/half levels vertically.
 However, at the moment most variables are centered at nodes and whole levels, and most post-processing FORTRAN scripts can only handle this type of outputs.

 ```
 iof_hydro(1) = 1 !global elevation output control.
 If iof_hydro(1)=0, no global elevation is recorded.
-                 !If iof_hydro(1)= 1, global elevation for each node of a sub-domain is recorded in
+                 !If iof_hydro(1)= 1, global elevation for each node is recorded.
-                 !schout*.nc.
-The output is either starting from scratch or appended to existing ones depending
+                 !The output is either starting from scratch or appended to existing ones depending
                  !on ihot.
 ```

-Some outputs are conditional upon you turn on certain module; e.g. `iof_sed(1) = 1` won’t output the bottom depth change unless you turn on `USE_SED` in makefile.
+Some outputs are conditional upon you turn on certain module; e.g. `iof_sed(7) = 1` won’t output the bottom depth change unless you turn on `USE_SED` in makefile.

 Some ‘native’ variables (e.g., element- or side-centered) are: